openstack/charm-guide/doc/source/project/backport-policy.rst

 A backport of a simple charm configuration enablement that is opt-in is a candidate to be backported.

-For changes to configuration options, new behaviour must not be introduced.
+For changes to configuration options, new behaviour should not be introduced.
 This can take the form of default values changed in comparison to the ones already defined in the configuration template or the payload's default.